bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 22: Tuesday, January 30, 2018

+##Today's Progress##:  30 minutes on treadmill.

+**Thoughts**:  If I can get on a treadmill for any length of time before noon, I have a better chance of getting all of my exercise in for the day.

 ### Day 21: Monday, January 29, 2018

 ##Today's Progress##:  I was unable to get on a treadmill today